alexbud1/mails-in-support-of-UA/README.md

       git clone https://github.com/alexbud1/mails-in-support-of-UA/

+2.Open file in this directory called send_letters.py and find 13th row of code:

+      sender_email = "example@gmail.com"

+Paste here your email instead of example@gmail.com

-2.Go to Google's Account Security Settings: www.google.com/settings/security
+3.Go to Google's Account Security Settings: www.google.com/settings/security

 Find the field "Access for less secure apps".
 Set it to "Allowed".

-3.You should start the Python built-in mail server on port 1025 using the following command for Windows:
+4.You should start the Python built-in mail server on port 1025 using the following command for Windows:

       python -m smtpd -c DebuggingServer -n localhost:1025